|Organization||Black Dirt Farm|

 Greensboro Bend, Vermont 05842

 Black Dirt Farm is a diversified family farm, focusing on an integrated enterprise loop based on the decomposer cycle.
-Our farm collects roughly 30 tons of discarded food scraps from about 70 businesses and institutions.
-Food scraps are delivered to another farm for composting and to our own farm for our own laying hen operations.
-We raise the laying hens on a food scrap-based compost for eggs, which are sold to retailers and an aggregator.
+Our farm collects roughly 30 tons of discarded food scraps from about 50 businesses and institutions.
+Food scraps are delivered to another farm for composting and to our own farm for our own laying hen operation.
+We raise the laying hens on a food scrap-based compost for eggs, which are sold to retailers.
 What the hens don’t eat we use to make compost and worm castings.
 Worm castings are primarily sold to retailers and directly to professional growers.
 Compost is largely sold locally in bulk.
 In addition to selling these products, we use them to grow produce for market.
-We focus our vegetable production on salad greens and tomatoes, and a small variety of other crops.
+We focus our vegetable production on salad greens, tomatoes, micro greens and a small variety of other crops.
 Produce is sold to restaurants and local grocers.
-The farm is in its early stages of development and is growing in order to further improve and scale our operations, while creating greater efficiencies through synchronizing our various enterprises.
-We also raise broiler chickens for meat and board horses.
-Being a part of Black Dirt Farm means working in an environment that is both caring and efficient, and a small growth-stage farm business that is growing and needs creative resilient people to help it mature.
-The farm requires individuals who can be part of a dynamic and often fast paced team, while being responsible for managing their own tasks with professionalism and quality, and often working independently.

 |Deadline||Open until filled|